-You gave us Science like a wedding gift to know your intimate thoughts, but they’ve made you seem like a liar.
+You gave us Science like a wedding gift to know your intimate thoughts, but it's made you seem like a liar.

 The previous generations have spilled Sex into every soaking fold of our nation’s fabric and You call us sinful for it.
 So wouldn’t you expect us to resent you for the guilt stained into our thighs and for our little brothers who say, ‘screw it all; weren’t we made like this?’

 Of all the world’s handsome leaders We’ve found none trustworthy to reign supreme So we’ve made Democracy our god,